wmathurin/SimpleApollo/OVERVIEW.md

 Dynamic meta data can mean different things:
 - the application might know all the object types it is dealing with (and their relationships) but not know all the fields it needs to fetch and/or display,
-- the application might not know all the object types or relationships.
+- the application might not know all the object types or relationships (universal record browser).

-I have only prototyped the first use case (dynamic field sets).
+For 'Steel Thread 2', I prototyped the first use case (dynamic field sets).
 For the code see [here](https://github.com/wmathurin/SimpleApollo/tree/9_todo_app_dynamic_fields/js).

 ### Dynamic field sets